 If an in-person visit is required, please follow the practices listed below:

 - Avoid public transportation where possible; if in personal vehicle, drive separately to maintain social distancing

-- Wear approved face covering at all times.
+- Wear approved face mask at all times.

 - Maintain social distancing at all times and practice frequent handwashing.

-- Ensure you have the appropriate personal protective equipment, including approved face covering and hand sanitizer.
+- Ensure you have the appropriate personal protective equipment, including approved face mask and hand sanitizer.